-aclocal is expected to disappear.
-This feature really should not be offered by Automake.
-Automake should focus on generating Makefiles; dealing with M4 macros really is Autoconf's job.
+Ideally, aclocal should not be part of Automake.
+Automake should focus on generating Makefiles; dealing with M4 macros is more Autoconf's job.
 The fact that some people install Automake just to use aclocal, but do not use automake otherwise is an indication of how that feature is misplaced.

 The new implementation will probably be done slightly differently.
-For instance, it could enforce the m4/-style layout discussed in Section 6.3.4 [Local Macros], page 41.
+For instance, it could enforce the m4/-style layout discussed in Section 6.3.4 [Local Macros], page 42.